john221wick/computer-nework/README.md

 - Observe the console output to see the packet transfer, ACK reception, and packet loss simulation.

 ## Note
-- The client and server are set to communicate over `localhost` on port `12345`.
+- The client and server are set to communicate over `localhost` on port `12345`.There are also other files too for various other illustration of socket programming